Pedro105/trafilatura/README.md

 URL: <https://github.com/adbar/trafilatura>

-Number of lines of code and the tool used to count it: <TODO>
+Number of lines of code and the tool used to count it:

+26320

+tool: Find and wc command unix:

+find . -name '*.py' | xargs wc -l

 Programming language: <Python>